-Shareholders desiring to submit a proposal under Securities and Exchange Commission (SEC) Rule 14a-8 for consideration for inclusion in the Company's proxy statement and form of proxy relating to the 2003 Annual Meeting must submit in writing such proposal and any statement in support thereof to the Secretary of the Company by November 7, 2002 and comply with the other requirements of Rule 14a-8.
+Shareholders desiring to submit a proposal under Securities and Exchange Commission (SEC) Rule 14a-8 for consideration for inclusion in the Company's proxy statement and form of proxy relating to the 2004 Annual Meeting must submit in writing such proposal and any statement in support thereof to the Secretary of the Company by November 7, 2003 and comply with the other requirements of Rule 14a-8.

-Under SEC Rule 14a-4, the Company may exercise discretionary voting authority under proxies it solicits to vote on a proposal made by a shareholder at the 2003 Annual Meeting that the shareholder does not seek to include in the Company's proxy statement pursuant to SEC Rule 14a-8 unless the Company is notified about the proposal on or before January 22, 2003, and the shareholder satisfies the other requirements of SEC Rule 14a-4(c).
-However, except with respect to shareholder proposals included in the Company's proxy statement pursuant to SEC Rule 14a-8, the Company's By-Laws provide that to be considered at the 2003 Annual Meeting any shareholder proposal must be submitted in writing to the Secretary at the executive offices of the Company during the period beginning on December 21, 2002 and ending on January 20, 2003 and must contain the information specified by and otherwise comply with the Company's By-Laws.
-Any shareholder wishing to receive a copy of the Company's By-Laws should direct a written request to the Secretary at the Company's By-Laws should direct a written request to the Secretary at the Company's By-Laws should direct a written request to the Secretary at the Company's By-Laws should direct a written request to the Secretary at the Company's By-Laws should direct a written request to the Secretary at the Company's By-Laws should direct a written request to the Secretary at the Company's executive offices.
+Under SEC Rule 14a-4, the Company may exercise discretionary voting authority under proxies it solicits to vote on a proposal made by a shareholder at the 2004 Annual Meeting that the shareholder does not seek to include in the Company's proxy statement pursuant to SEC Rule 14a-8 unless the Company is notified about the proposal on or before January 21, 2004, and the shareholder satisfies the other requirements of SEC Rule 14a-4(c).
+However, except with respect to shareholder proposals included in the Company's proxy statement pursuant to SEC Rule 14a-8, the Company's By-Laws provide that to be considered at the 2004 Annual Meeting any shareholder proposal must be submitted in writing to the Secretary at the executive offices of the Company during the period beginning on December 20, 2003 and ending on January 19, 2004 and must contain the information specified by and otherwise comply with the Company's By-Laws.
+Any shareholder wishing to receive a copy of the Company's By-Laws should direct a written request to the Secretary at the Company's executive offices.